johannphilippe/hypercurve/doc/README.md

 The polynomial curve accepts an infinite number of arguments (up to 64 for Csound) and will evaluate curve with a polynomial expression  :
 `(arg1*x)^3 + (arg2*x)^2 + (arg1*x)^1`
 In audio context, it is safer to scale the hypercurve in which you use a polynomial, as its y scale may be uncertain.
-Use the `normalize` method on your hypercurve to do so.
+Use the `normalize` or `scale` method on your hypercurve to do so.

 ![Polynomial curve](png/polynomial.png)